PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 runtime order/context/result-identity injection, run affected and standard gates sequentially, then commit and push only.
 Never create, update, or reopen a pull request.

+## Pre-terminal affine/Slice/SPP composite implementation checkpoint

+`passes/pre_terminal_affine_slice_spp_orchestration.py` now owns the fixed two-child sequence.
+It passes the exact shared `ModelIRPassContext` to the existing pre-terminal cleanup and terminal affine/Slice/SPP owners in source order and returns both nested raw tuples without copying or flattening them.

+The lowerer replaces only `_pre_terminal_cleanup_results` and `_terminal_affine_slice_spp_results` with one `_pre_terminal_affine_slice_spp_results` tuple.
+The preceding optional late-binary layout-recovery reconciliation guard and following terminal QKV shape/attention composite remain separate.
+Child owners, raw wrappers, callbacks, independent routes, graph behavior, and the 128-ID/128-owner phase store are unchanged.

+Sequential core-only `uv` validation passed: focused 3, complete affected 514, terminal-layout/efficiency 92, core 55, result contracts 196,
+phase-store 2, and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Owner-aware structural coverage and runtime injection prove exact order, shared-context identity, nested schemas, outer boundaries, independent route counts, and both raw-result identities.
+No test is failing and no new production issue is known.
+No real-model conversion was repeated for this ownership-only move.

+At resume, rerun the read-only inventory of remaining unconsumed lowerer results.
+Select the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners.
+Characterize it before any production change, keep all tests sequential and single-process under `uv`, and commit/push completed checkpoints only.
+Never create, update, or reopen a pull request.